RuoyuFrankieFan/2022_DSPG_Zimbabwe/README.md

 # Files
 ## Codes
 To view the code we used to process our weather indices and other data please visit:
+### Folder - Data Processing

+In this folder, you could find files used for data processing.
+- "EVI processing.Rmd" was used to aggregate daily EVI to monthly and annually data, and "EVI-further processing.Rmd" further processed the data by growing seasons in 2010-2011 and 2016-2017.
+- "Template for Data Processing.Rmd" provides guideline to reshape the csv files of remote-sensed data downloaded from Google Earth Engine.

 ## Data
 ### Google Earth Data